mortenlj/mortenlj.github.io/cv.rst

  | `Department of Informatics`_
  | `University of Oslo`_

- The degree required the submission of a thesis detailing the challenges facing me during the development of PyMek_, a make-like tool for building software.
+ The degree required the submission of a thesis detailing the challenges encountered during the development of PyMek_, a make-like tool for building software.
  PyMek was implemented entirely in Python_.